krzysztofslusarski/krzysztofslusarski.github.io/_posts/2021-08-25-monday-jit.md

 [2021-07-23T08:38:40.001+0200] 2376      3       java.util.LinkedList$ListItr::hasNext (20 bytes)   made zombie
 ```

-Little explanation what these values mean:
+A little explanation what these values mean:
 * The first number is the **compilation id**
 * Next columns contain set of **flags**:
   * _%_ - means _on stack replacement_, long story short it is a compilation of a loop, not a method